-When used on the right of an assignment pins applies to the input port e.g. let b1 = pins let outpins = pins
+When used on the right of an assignment pins applies to the input port e.g. let b1 = pins will load b1 with the current state of the input port.

 Additionally, note that

 To avoid this confusion it is recommended that the name 'outpins' is used is this type of statement e.g.